 Responses to the Request for Proposals for a Construction Manager at Risk will be received on March 14 and will be reviewed by the Management Board at a subsequent meeting.

 The Reservoir Management Board, to which Oconee County appoints three of the seven members, is only advisory to the Walton County Water and Sewer Authority.

-The Walton County Water and Sewer Authority, to which the Management Board is advisory, also approved the two contracts.
+The Walton Water and Sewer Authority, which meets with the Management Board, also approved the Jacobs proposal and the shortlist.

 The transmission line will run a little more than 12 miles from the treatment plant at the reservoir in the southeastern corner of Walton County to State Route 138, Parker said.

 Oconee County and Walton County are partners in the project, but Walton County has said it needs the water now, while Oconee County does not.

 The decision to move forward on the treatment plant, approved by the Management Board and Water and Sewer Authority last September, was in response to a request by Board of Commissioners Chair Thompson of Walton County.

 At its meeting on Dec.
 13, the Management Board and Water and Sewer Authority had selected Jacobs Engineering from four firms that had submitted proposals for design work on the treatment plant.